 The protein kinase ataxia-telangiectasia, ATM, plays a central role in the activation of DNA damage response following DNA double-strand breaks and in cell cycle checkpoint control (1).
 Heterozygous germline mutations in ATM occur in ~1% of the population and are associated with increased breast cancer (BC) risk (2,3).
 In addition to germline nonsense and frameshift mutations, one rare ATM missense variant, c.7271T>G (p.V2424G), confers a particularly strong BC risk (2) and may act in a dominant-negative manner (4).

 Here, we assessed the phenotype and repertoire of somatic genetic alterations in BCs from 24 patients with germline pathogenic ATM variants, and whether somatic loss of heterozygosity (LOH) of the ATM wild-type allele occurs in these tumors.
 As a secondary aim, we set out to establish whether ATM-associated breast cancers harboring the c.7271T>G variant had genomic evidence supportive of its dominant-negative mode of action.
-Approval by the local ethics committees of the contributing authors’ institutions (5)
+Approval by the local ethics committees of the contributing authors’ institutions and patient written informed consents were obtained.
+Methods are detailed in the Supplementary Methods (available online).
+Two-sided P values <0.05 were considered statistically significant.
+For CoMEt, default settings and significance levels were adopted (5).

-Pathogenic germline variants in ATM comprised 15 (%) missense mutations (all but one c.7271T>G), 2 (8%) nonsense mutations, 5 (%) frameshift deletions, 1 (4%) in-frame deletion and 1 (4%) large deletion (Supplementary Table 1).
+Pathogenic germline variants in ATM comprised 15 (62.5%) missense mutations (all but one c.7271T>G), 2 (8.3%) nonsense mutations, 5 (20.8%) frameshift deletions, 1 (4.2%) in-frame deletion and 1 (4.2%) large deletion (Supplementary Table 1).
 The median age of breast cancer diagnosis of the patients was 46 years (range 32-79 years).
-All ATM-associated BCs included in this study were estrogen receptor (ER)-positive, 4 (%) were HER2-positive and all but one displayed low levels of stromal tumor-infiltrating lymphocytes (TILs; Figure 1, Supplementary Figure 1, Supplementary Table 1).
-Whole-exome (WES, n=12) and high-depth targeted-capture massively parallel sequencing using the MSK-IMPACT assay [Supplementary Methods and (6)] (n=12) of tumor and matched normal tissue/peripheral blood revealed that the repertoire of somatic genetic alterations of ATM-associated BCs included alterations affecting genes altered in ER-positive BCs (7), such as PIK3CA (29%) and GATA3 mutations (%), and CCND1 (%) and HER2 amplification (17%) (Figures 1A and 2A; Supplementary Figures 2 and 3, Supplementary Table 2).
+All ATM-associated BCs included in this study were estrogen receptor (ER)-positive, 4 (16.7%) were HER2-positive and all but one displayed low levels of stromal tumor-infiltrating lymphocytes (TILs; Figure 1, Supplementary Figure 1, Supplementary Table 1).
+Whole-exome (WES, n=12) and high-depth targeted-capture massively parallel sequencing using the MSK-IMPACT assay [Supplementary Methods and (6)] (n=12) of tumor and matched normal tissue/peripheral blood revealed that the repertoire of somatic genetic alterations of ATM-associated BCs included alterations affecting genes recurrently altered in ER-positive BCs (7), such as PIK3CA (29.2%) and GATA3 mutations (16.7%), and CCND1 (20.8%) and HER2 amplification (16.7%) (Figures 1A and 2A; Supplementary Figures 2 and 3, Supplementary Table 2).
 Interestingly, somatic mutations affecting TP53 were not detected in any of the tumors.
-Allele-specific copy number analysis revealed bi-allelic inactivation of ATM through clonal LOH of the wild-type allele in 19 of 24 cases (79%, Figure 1A).
-In addition, % (11/14) of the BCs from c.7271T>G germline mutation carriers harbored somatic LOH of the ATM wild-type allele (Figure 1A), suggesting that this missense mutation may act through bi-allelic inactivation of ATM.
+Allele-specific copy number analysis revealed bi-allelic inactivation of ATM through clonal LOH of the wild-type allele in 19 of 24 cases (79.2%, Figure 1A).
+In addition, 78.6% (11/14) of the BCs from c.7271T>G germline mutation carriers harbored somatic LOH of the ATM wild-type allele (Figure 1A), suggesting that this missense mutation may act through bi-allelic inactivation of ATM.
 Thus the hypothesis that bi-allelic inactivation of c.7271T>G is not required for pathogenicity was not confirmed.
 WES of both the ductal carcinoma in situ (DCIS) and synchronous invasive BC from ATM2 revealed that the two lesions were clonally related and that LOH of the ATM wild-type allele occurred in the DCIS, suggesting that bi-allelic inactivation of ATM is an early event in the development of ATM-associated BCs (Figure 1B).